dsor-isr/slap_simulation/README.md

 # SLAP Simulation
-This repository holds the code stack for simulating surface and underwater marine vehicles of DSOR-ISR (Dynamical Systems for Ocean Robotics - Institute for System Robotics), making use of the [FAROL code base](https://github.com/dsor-isr/farol/) and the [SLAP algorithm](https://github.com/dsor-isr/slap/).
+This repository holds the code stack for simulating surface and underwater marine vehicles of DSOR-ISR (Dynamical Systems for Ocean Robotics - Institute for System and Robotics), making use of the [FAROL code base](https://github.com/dsor-isr/farol/) and the [SLAP algorithm](https://github.com/dsor-isr/slap/).

 ### Requirements
 This code stack was developed with ROS1 in mind.
 In order to use, you are required to have: